 Production Systems Management

 This course will provide an introduction to concepts and techniques in the design and analysis of production systems.
 A blend of traditional and modern approaches is brought into the classroom.
-At the end of the quarter, the student will be able to assess and analyze the performance of a given manufacturing system as well as to provide a framework for system redesign and improvement.
+At the end of the term, the student will be able to assess and analyze the performance of a given manufacturing system as well as to provide a framework for system redesign and improvement.
 Modern aspects such as lean manufacturing and setup time reduction are included in the context of the course.
 (This class is restricted to degree-seeking graduate students or those with permission from instructor.)
 Lecture 3 (Spring).

 Systems and Project Management